Are you struggling with a gaming addiction?

 (Have a look for yourself.)

-Unfortunately, many of us have been there and done that ourselves.
+Unfortunately, many of us have been there and done it ourselves.
 And aren’t surprised in the slightest.

-What Does Having a Gaming Addiction Actually Look Like?
+But What Does Having a Bonafide Gaming Addiction Actually Look Like?

 “Having an obsession and compulsion to game, which grows worse over time, and an inability to limit our gaming, despite all the trouble and losses it causes.”